sccn/sccn.github.io/plugins/nsgportal/Using-the-Open-EEGLAB-Portal.md

 ---
 layout: default
-parent: nsgportal
+parent: NSGportal
 grand_parent: Plugins

-title: Using the Open EEGLAB Portal
+render_with_liquid: false

-long_title: Using the Open EEGLAB Portal
+title: Using-the-Open-EEGLAB-Portal
-nav_order: 2
+long_title: Using-the-Open-EEGLAB-Portal
 ---
 There will be two approaches to using the Open EEGLAB Portal: either, through its NSG web interface (http://www.NSGportal.org), or by making use of the NSG command line RESTful interface (NSG-R).
 This section describes the use of the web interface.